PSLeon24/PSLeon24/README.md

 A piping and instrumentation diagram encodes a complete process topology — equipment, instruments, and the lines such as piperuns that connect them — but stores it as drawing primitives rather than as structure, so no downstream system can query it.
-I work on recovering that structure: parsing a drawing into nodes and directed edges, where each pipe run is an edge whose identity must persist across the reducers, tag breaks, and line crossings that interrupt it.
+I work on recovering that structure: parsing a drawing into nodes and directed edges, where each piperun is an edge whose identity must persist across the reducers, tag breaks, and line crossings that interrupt it.
 The goal is a diagram that can be searched, validated, and simulated rather than read by hand.